1997 Heath High School shooting: Trial

-In October 1998, a plea of guilty from Michael Carneal was accepted due to his mental illness.
+In October 1998, a guilty plea from Carneal was accepted due to his mental illness.
 Under a plea arrangement, the judge agreed to accept the pleas on condition that Carneal would receive a life sentence with the possibility of parole in 25 years (2022).
 According to prosecutor Tim Kaltenbach, the plea allows Carneal to receive mental health treatment during imprisonment as long as this is necessary for him or until he is released.

 Carneal was transported to the Kentucky State Reformatory in La Grange when he turned 18 where he remains.
 Prior to that he was held in at Northern Kentucky Youth Development Center, a Kentucky Department of Juvenile Justice facility in Crittenden.
 Carneal's Kentucky Department of Corrections (KDOC) ID is 151127.
 Carneal began serving time with KDOC on June 1, 2001.

 In 2007, Carneal filed an appeal claiming that he was too mentally ill to plead guilty to the shooting at Heath High School.
 He asked the Kentucky Supreme Court for a re-trial.
 Prosecutors appealed and the Kentucky Supreme Court rejected his request.
-Carneal will continue to serve out his sentence.

 In 2012, he attempted to withdraw his plea claiming he was mentally ill at the time he made it.
 Later in the year the U.S. 6th Circuit Court of Appeals denied the request, stating he should have acted sooner.
 He was originally scheduled to be eligible for parole on November 16, 2022.
 However, his hearing was rescheduled and began on September 19, 2022.

-Parole Denial
+Parole denial

 On September 26, 2022, the parole board unanimously denied Carneal's bid for parole and ordered him to serve out the remainder of his life sentence.
+The "serve out" ruling, under Kentucky law, means the inmate in question cannot be considered for any future parole hearings (though commutation or a pardon from the governor is still possible).
+This means Carneal's life with parole sentence is now effectively a life without parole (or "whole life") sentence.